aksiooma/Chatlyst/README.md

 ```

 ## Usage
-Interact with WittyAI through its web interface or integrate it into your existing platforms.
-Simply start by typing in your query or command and let WittyAI take care of the rest with its flair.
+Interact with Chatlyst through its web interface or integrate it into your existing platforms.
+Simply start by typing in your query or command and let Chatlyst take care of the rest with its flair.

 ## Contributing
-Contributions to WittyAI are welcome.
+Contributions to Chatlyst are welcome.
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License